SomeRandomiOSDev/KeyValueObservation/README.md

 Note that `-[NSObject performWhileIgnoringObservations:handler:]` uses method implementation swizzling to be able to ignore the specified observations, therefore it is important that you do not do any swizzling for the method `-[NSObject observeValueForKeyPath:ofObject:change:context:]` for the receiving class from the context of the handler block.
 Doing so could lead to unexpected results.

+## Contributing

+If you have need for a specific feature or you encounter a bug, please open an issue.
+If you extend the functionality of **KeyValueObservation** yourself or you feel like fixing a bug yourself, please submit a pull request.

 ## Author

 Joe Newton, somerandomiosdev@gmail.com

 ## License

-KeyValueObservation is available under the MIT license.
-See the LICENSE file for more info.
+**KeyValueObservation** is available under the MIT license.
+See the `LICENSE` file for more info.